 The Department of Communication at St. Edward’s University prepares students for a creative career in one of today’s most challenging and rapidly changing fields — the global and interactive world of communication.

 Communication is the cornerstone of everything we do, and one of the oldest disciplines, relying on rhetorical principles that date back over 2,000 years.
-It also is one of the newest academic fields of study, encompassing media, technological, organizational, intercultural, cultural, gender, health, political, interpersonal, family and group communication, as well as public speaking and rhetoric.
-Students explore these and other areas of study by focusing on complex ideas, such as how reality and cultural knowledge is produced, shared, maintained, repaired and transformed through the symbolic process of communication.
+It also is one of the newest academic fields of study, encompassing public relations, advertising, media, technology, organizational, intercultural, interpersonal, health, nonverbal, listening, family, and team communication, as well as public speaking and rhetoric.
+Students explore these and other areas of study by focusing on complex ideas, such as how reality and cultural knowledge are produced, shared, maintained, repaired, and transformed through the symbolic process of communication.

 You may wonder why we call ourselves the Department of Communication and not Communications.